quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ## Attackers not between the load balancer and server

-Any attacker might open a connection to the server infrastructure and aggressively retire connection IDs to obtain a large sample of IDs that map to the same server.
+Any attacker might open a connection to the server infrastructure and aggressively simulate migration to obtain a large sample of IDs that map to the same server.
 It could then apply analytical techniques to try to obtain the server encoding.

-The Encrypted CID algorithm provides robust entropy to making any sort of linkage.
+The Stream and Block Cipher CID algorithms provide robust entropy to making any sort of linkage.
 The Obfuscated CID obscures the mapping and prevents trivial brute-force attacks to determine the routing parameters, but does not provide robust protection against sophisticated attacks.